-Spark birds may be flashy, like bright-red cardinals, yellow goldfinches and blue buntings, or they may be relatively plain, fading into the background.
+Spark birds may be flashy, like bright-red cardinals, yellow goldfinches and blue indigo buntings, or they may be relatively plain, fading into the background.
 Perhaps it’s an interesting behavior that catches your eye, or maybe a friend helps you identify a species for the first time.
 No matter the scene, spark moments are life-changing events.
 Spark birds ignite curiosity and fuel the desire to learn more about nature, leading you to a lifetime of birdwatching.

 If you haven’t met your spark bird yet, don’t worry.
 It’ll come when you’re ready.
 And until then, you’ll sure have a lot of fun looking!

 In 1977, I was looking at the birds visiting our feeders, something I’d been doing casually for years.
 I knew the regular visitors—house finches, towhees, nuthatches and so on.
 And of course I knew goldfinches.
 I knew they were yellow in the spring and duller in the fall, and that the females were heavily streaked below.
-But that day, while looking in my field guide, it hit me: Those streaky birds weren’t goldfinches at all.
+But that day, while looking in my field guide, it hit me.
+Those streaky birds weren’t goldfinches at all.
 They were pine siskins.
 The sense of discovery was electric.
 In that moment, I became a birder.

 The bird that truly sparked my interest was one special song sparrow.
 If I had known it was a song sparrow, it might not have made a difference.
 The intrigue of the unknown drew me to an old field guide.
-I waded through the pages of sparrows and finally identified my quarry.
+I waded through the pages of sparrows and finally identified my bird.
 I was tickled to find something so delightful right outside my window!
 That first childlike delight of discovering something new still drives my birding today.

 Jen St. Louis

 I went a little nuts when I saw reports of snowy owls in our area.
 Not 20 minutes into our search, we spotted a female.
 That started my obsession with bird photography.
 I’ve started planning my feeders and gardens according to what birds I can lure in.
 To date, we’ve had 59 species in our yard!

 Chickadees always visit my feeders.
 They chatter so sweetly and are not afraid to come close to me.
 One day I held out my hand with a small piece of walnut in it.
 I was surprised when I felt the sweetest little peck as one of the chickadees took the treat from my fingertips.
-This experience changed things for me, and I have been a birder ever since.
+This experience changed things for me.
+I have been a birder ever since.